-9. Assessment of Attorney's Fees
+10. Assessment of Attorney's Fees-

-The AAA rules generally provide that the administrative fees be borne as incurred and that the arbitrators' compensation be allocated equally between the parties and are silent concerning attorneys' fees; but this can be modified by agreement of the parties.
+The AAA rules generally provide that the administrative fees be borne as incurred and that the arbitrators' compensation be allocated equally between the parties and are silent concerning attorneys' fees, but this can be modified by agreement of the parties.
 Fees and expenses of the arbitration, including attorneys' fees, can be dealt with in the arbitration clause.
-Some typical language dealing with fees and expense follows.
+Some typical language dealing with fees and expense follows:

-- FEE 1 The prevailing party shall be entitled to an award of reasonable attorney fees. - FEE 2 The arbitrators shall award to the prevailing party, if any, as determined by the arbitrators, all if its cost and fees.
+- FEE 1 The prevailing party shall be entitled to an award of reasonable attorney fees. - FEE 2 The arbitrators shall award to the prevailing party, if any, as determined by the arbitrators, all of its costs and fees.
 "Costs and fees" mean all reasonable pre-award expenses of the arbitration, including the arbitrators' fees, administrative fees, travel expenses, out-of-pocket expenses such as copying and telephone, court costs, witness fees, and attorneys' fees. - FEE 3 Each party shall bear its own costs and expenses and an equal share of the arbitrators' and administrative fees of arbitration. - FEE 4 The arbitrators may determine how the costs and expenses of the arbitration shall be allocated between the parties, but they shall not award attorney's fees.

-10. Reasoned Opinion Accompanying the Award
+11. Reasoned Opinion Accompanying the Award-

 In domestic cases, arbitrators usually will not write a reasoned opinion explaining their award unless such an opinion is requested by all parties.
-While reasoned opinions can detract from finality if they facilitate post-arbitration resort to the courts, parties sometime desire such opinions, particularly in large complex cases.
+While reasoned opinions can detract from finality if they facilitate postarbitration resort to the courts, parties sometimes desire such opinions, particularly in large complex cases.
 If the parties want such an opinion, they can include language such as the following in their arbitration clause:

-- OPIN 1 The award of the arbitrators shall be accompanied by a reasoned opinion. - OPIN 2 The award shall be in writing, shall be signed by a majority of the arbitrators, and shall include a statement regarding the reasons for the disposition of any claim. - OPIN 3 The award shall include findings of fact. - OPIN 4 The award shall include a breakdown as to specific claims.
+- OPIN1 The award of the arbitrators shall be accompanied by a reasoned opinion. - OPIN 2 The award shall be in writing, shall be signed by a majority of the arbitrators, and shall include a statement regarding the reasons for the disposition of any claim.